Season of Remembering

 Barred Owl Retreat

-Do you want transformation in your life?
-To have the tools and practices for living in alignment with your true self?
-Do you want more peace, presence, and fulfillment?
+Do you want peace and fulfillment in your life?
+To have the tools and practices for living in alignment with your truest self?
+Are you looking to come home to yourself and align with the wonders of the world around you?
 I've been teaching and coaching others for almost two decades to live more awake and engaged lives through mindfulness practices, expressive arts, and self-discovery exercises.
 Join me on the journey.

 Read more from Barred Owl Retreat